European Qualifiers: Spain hit six, Belgium win and Italy see off Ukraine | European Qualifiers

 Spain 6-0 Cyprus

-Spain's substitutes ran riot in the second half with Ferran Torres netting twice and Alex Baena scoring on his debut during the win over Cyprus.
+Spain's substitutes ran riot in the second half, with Ferran Torres netting twice and Álex Baena scoring on his debut in the victory over Cyprus.

-The first half saw Nico Williams create both goals, cutting back for Gavi to volley in and then clipping a cross for Mikel Merino to head home, before the winger limped off just before the break.
+Prior to the interval, Nico Williams had created the hosts' opening goals, cutting back for Gavi to volley in, then clipping a cross for Mikel Merino to head home, before the forward limped off.
+Lamine Yamal also starred on his full debut, going close to scoring when his shot came back off the bar.

-After the interval Joselu converted a header from Dani Carvajal's cross before Ferran Torres stroked two home, with debutant Alex Baena notching from close range in between to seal a satisfactory night's work.
+After the break, Joselu converted a header from Dani Carvajal's centre before Torres's quickfire double.
+Debutant Baena struck from close range in between to seal a satisfactory night's work.

 Belgium 5-0 Estonia

-Jan Vertonghen scored on his 150th international appearance and captain Romelu Lukaku struck twice inside three second-half minutes as Belgium stayed top of Group F by beating Estonia.
+Jan Vertonghen scored on his 150th international appearance and captain Romelu Lukaku struck twice inside three second-half minutes as Belgium stayed top of their section by beating Estonia.

-Centre-back Vertonghen headed in after four minutes and had more cause for celebration when Leandro Trossard beat three defenders to score his side's second.
+Centre-back Vertonghen nodded in after four minutes, and the hosts had further cause for celebration when Leandro Trossard beat three defenders to score his side's second.

-Henri Anier hammered a shot against the woodwork for the visitors before the break, but Lukaku's clinical finishes in the 56th and 58th minutes and Charles De Ketelaere's effort two minutes from time ensured a comfortable Red Devils win, leaving the visitors fifth.
+The visitors' Henri Anier was denied by the woodwork before half-time, but Lukaku's clinical finishes in the 56th and 58th minutes and Charles De Ketelaere's effort two minutes from time ensured a comfortable Red Devils win.

 Italy 2-1 Ukraine

-Davide Frattesi struck twice as Italy won manager Luciano Spalletti's first home match in charge and leapfrogged Ukraine into second place in Group C.
+Davide Frattesi struck twice as Italy won in coach Luciano Spalletti's first home match in charge to leapfrog Ukraine into second place in their pool.

-Inter midfielder Frattesi rewarded the hosts' bright start by firing in the 12th-minute opener, then steered the ball past goalkeeper Heorhiy Bushchan following a ricochet 18 minutes later.
+Inter midfielder Frattesi made the most of the hosts' bright start by firing in the 12th-minute opener, then steered the ball past goalkeeper Georgiy Bushchan following a ricochet 17 minutes later.

-Ukraine replied four minutes before the break when Andriy Yarmolenko stroked in following Gianluigi Donnarumma's fine save to deny Artem Dovbyk.
+Ukraine replied four minutes before the interval when Andriy Yarmolenko stroked in following Gianluigi Donnarumma's save to deny Artem Dovbyk.

-The Azzurri could have scored more in the second half, Buschan keeping out Giacomo Raspadori's drive with his fingertips and seeing Manuel Locatelli's effort hit the crossbar.
+The Azzurri might have scored more in the second half, Bushchan keeping out Giacomo Raspadori's drive with his fingertips and seeing Manuel Locatelli's effort hit the crossbar.

-Key stat: Italy have scored in each of their last 31 EURO qualifying matches since a 0-0 draw against Northern Ireland in 2010.
+Key stat: Frattesi is the first Inter player to score twice in a game for Italy since Christian Vieri in March 2003.

 Sweden 1-3 Austria

-Austria took a big step towards Euro 2024 qualification after a second-half burst of three goals in 16 minutes at the Friends Arena, Solna.
+Austria took a big step towards EURO 2024 qualification after a second-half burst of three goals in 16 minutes left Sweden reeling.

 Michael Gregoritsch's thumping header from a pinpoint Stefan Posch cross opened the scoring in the 53rd minute.
 Marko Arnautović then drilled in after Sweden failed to clear another cross three minutes later.

-The Inter forward went on to score a penalty with 20 minutes left to play, after Phillipp Mwene's surge into the box was stopped by Isak Hien's trailing leg.
+The Inter forward went on to convert a penalty with 21 minutes left, after Phillipp Mwene's surge into the box was stopped by Isak Hien's trailing leg.

-Defender Emile Holm pulled one back in the 90th minute for his first ever goal for Sweden.
+Defender Emil Holm pulled one back in the 90th minute for his first-ever goal for Sweden.

-Key stat: Austria's eighth consecutive match in all competitions undefeated, and they still haven't lost a single match during these European qualifiers
+Key stat: This was Austria's eighth consecutive match undefeated in all competitions (including friendlies), and they still haven't lost during these European Qualifiers.

 Elsewhere

-- In the other match in Group A Norway comfortably beat Georgia courtesy of goals from Premier League duo Erling Haaland and Martin Ødegaard.
-A draw would have seen Scotland confirm qualification for the finals, but they will now have to wait until Gameweek 7 to try to clinch their place in the top two.
+- In Group A's other match, Norway comfortably beat Georgia courtesy of goals from Erling Haaland and Martin Ødegaard.
+A draw would have confirmed Scotland's qualification for the finals, but they will now have to wait until Matchday 7 to try to clinch their place in the top two.

-- In Group C's second game North Macedonia saw off Malta, with first-half Eljif Elmas and Jovan Manev goals sealing victory.
-North Macedonia are now level with Italy and Ukraine on seven points, while Malta remain at the bottom with defeats in every game so far.
+- North Macedonia saw off Malta in Group C's other game, with first-half Eljif Elmas and Jovan Manev goals sealing victory.
+North Macedonia are now level with Italy and Ukraine on seven points, while Malta stay bottom after five straight losses.

-- Goals from Cedric Itten, Granit Xhaka and Xherdan Shaqiri saw Switzerland beat Andorra in Group I, while Gavriel Kanichowsky struck late to see Israel beat Belarus.
-Switzerland remain top on 14 points, albeit with Israel just three points behind them.
+- Goals from Cedric Itten, Granit Xhaka and Xherdan Shaqiri helped Switzerland beat Andorra in Group I, where Israel and Romania both struck late to overcome Belarus and Kosovo respectively.
+Switzerland lead on 14 points but Romania are right behind them on 12 with Israel on 11, in what looks like being a race to the wire for qualification.